 In 1945 only a handful of Japanese remained in Melbourne before war brides entered in 1952.
 Later Japanese companies returned to Australia for trade bringing employees and their families for average stays of 4 years.
 During the 1980’s thousands of Japanese arrived to work in tourism and for study purposes at Australian universities.

-The population of the Japanese remained low with 3169 on permanent visas and a further 4605 on long stay visas in 2002.
+The population of the Japanese people remained low with 3169 on permanent visas and a further 4605 on long stay visas in 2002.
 Only 22 percentages of Japanese residents naturalise.
 A very low percentage compared to other nationalities.